mkazhdan/ExteriorPoissonRecon/README.md

 <DETAILS>
 <SUMMARY>
 <font size="+1"><b>Sample</b></font>:
-Generates a sampling of points and frames from co-dimension two manifolds in 3D and 4D.
+Generates a sampling of points and frames (encoded as the entries of a skew-symmetric matrix) from co-dimension two manifolds in 3D and 4D.
 </SUMMARY>

 <dt><b>--type</b> &lt;<i>input geometry type</i>&gt;</dt>